oschweitzer/learning-resources/nodejs_lesson.md

 ## REST API

-REST (Representational State Transfer) is way of building API.
+REST (Representational State Transfer) is a way of building API.
 Node.js can be used to build servers that will serve or render their own user interface (using [EJS](https://ejs.co/) for example).
 Nowadays, it is most common to avoid reloading entire web pages, but instead we try to get data from servers in order to update part of web pages or even having only one page (something we called SPA for Single Page Application).
 Getting data instead of full HTML pages, allows to decouple frontend and backend.
 That is why we need REST API, but keep in mind that the server logic (validation, authentication, databases...) stays the same between servers using REST and those who don't.

 ### Routes